kurtcms/vco-api-ent-edge-config/README.md

 ### Environment Variables

-The app expects the hostname, username and password for the VeloCloud Orchestrator as environment variables in a `.env` file in the same directory.
+The app expects the hostname, the API token or the username and password for the VCO, as environment variables in a `.env` file in the same directory.

+Should both the API token, and the username and password, for the VCO be present, the app will always use the API token.

 Be sure to create the `.env` file.

 ```shell
 $ nano /app/.env